-Much of the the technology and ingenuity required to seriously reduce the threat of global warming already exists, and this includes solutions that are going to stimulate the American economy because they will be creating jobs, saving consumers and government money, and will be helpful to protect our national security.
-The key is sustainable or renewable energy.
+Much of the technology and ingenuity required to seriously reduce the threat of global warming already exist.
+This includes solutions that are going to stimulate the American economy because they will be creating jobs, saving consumers and government money, and will be helpful to protect our national security.
+The Global Warming meme is on and the key is sustainable or renewable energy.

-We should, and are capable to, use energy much more efficiently and benefit from much more renewable energy sources, including wind, solar, geothermal, and bio-energy.
+We should (and are capable of) use energy much more efficiently and benefit from much more renewable energy sources, including wind, solar, geothermal, and bio-energy.
 We must rapidly work towards a significant reduction of emissions of heat-trapping gasses, like carbon dioxide (CO2) methane, and nitrate oxide.
 We need well-educated executive managers who are ready to go all the way.

-One more efficient strategy to reduce emissions that lead to global warming would be the reduction of green house gas emissions caused by cars and truck.
-Actually, vehicle produce around 25% of all carbon dioxide emissions in the U.S. We do have the technological know-how to implement a smart and realistic approach for reducing emissions coming from cars and trucks.
+One more efficient strategy to reduce emissions that lead to global warming would be the reduction of greenhouse gas emissions caused by cars and truck.
+Actually, vehicles produce around 25% of all carbon dioxide emissions in the U.S. We do have the technological know-how to implement a smart and realistic approach for reducing emissions coming from cars and trucks.
 It would be relatively simple to create better and bigger cars and minivans, they would be equally powerful and safe as the current ones, but they would run at least 50-60 miles to the gallon.
-Besides this approach, we have seen a dramatic improvement of the reliability of electric cars.
+Besides this approach, we have seen a dramatic improvement in the reliability of electric cars.

 CO2 emissions into the atmosphere can also be significantly reduced by protecting forests.
 Trees store carbon, the base of CO2.
 When forests are cut down or burned, the trees release their carbon and that raises the amount of CO2 in our atmosphere.
 Actually, tropical deforestation is accountable for 20% of all human-caused CO2 emissions each year.
 Let’s do something about it.